THOMASELOVE/432-classes-2024/class14/README.md

 ## Announcements

 1. We'll discuss Quiz 1 today in class.
-An answer sketch will be provided by class time.
+The answer sketch is on our Shared Drive, and you should have an email from me (at your CWRU email) with details on your score for each item.
+The items we will discuss in class today are items **Q02, Q03, Q05, Q09, Q19, Q20, Q22, Q23** and **Q25**, and the document I'll use to help with that discussion is also on our Shared Drive.
+    - If, after class, you have questions about your grade or anything else related to Quiz 1, please email me (at `Thomas dot Love` at `case dot edu`) by one week from today (2024-03-07) at Noon.
+After that, I'm going to treat the review of the Quiz as complete.
+2. In doing [Lab 5](https://thomaselove.github.io/432-2024/lab5.html), due Tuesday at noon, there are a couple of small things I think might be clarified a bit, so I'll talk about those in class today.

 ## Time to Event Data